MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 1. If the column setting is **On**, then Defender for Cloud is enabled, along with any plans switched on in Defender for Cloud, including Defender for Servers.

-You can also check the coverage for all of all your subscriptions and resources using the [Coverage workbook](custom-dashboards-azure-workbooks.md#coverage-workbook).
+You can also check protection coverage for all subscriptions and resources using the [Coverage workbook](custom-dashboards-azure-workbooks.md#coverage-workbook).

 ## Modify plan feature settings